al-ell/wanderlist/README.md

 * Then click “Review", check your details are correct and then click “Create instance”
 * Return to the ElephantSQL dashboard and click on the database instance name for this project
 * In the URL section, clicking the copy icon will copy the database URL to your clipboard
-* Leave this tab open, we will come back here later

 In IDE Space:
 * Before we can build our application on Heroku, we need to create a few files that Heroku will need to run our application: